|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 Living With Cauda Equina Syndrome

-Surgery will not repair permanent nerve damage.
+Surgery may not repair permanent nerve damage.
 If this occurs as a result of cauda equina syndrome, you can learn how to improve your quality of life.

 - In addition to medical personnel, you may want to get help from an occupational therapist, social worker, continence advisor, or sex therapist.